 Please talk to your advisor if you would like to submit a credit overload request.
 All overload petitions are reviewed by the advising center and the Executive Associate Dean of the college.

-The College of Sciences Advising Center assists current and prospective UNLV students pursuing a major or minor within one of the following science departments:
+The College of Sciences Advising Center assists current and prospective UNLV students pursuing a major or minor within one of the following science departments or programs:

 - Geosciences